Better Days (Yellowcard album): Recording and theming

 Lyrically, the album addresses themes such as interpersonal relationships, growing old and changing, and forgiveness.
 The album's title track tackles dealing with someone in your life that doesn't accept responsibility, but you still wish them well.
 "Take What You Want" was written about giving all of yourself to something, and not getting anything in return.
 "Love Letters Lost" was cited by Key as one of his favorite tracks on the album, primarily due to the involvement of Alkaline Trio guitarist Matt Skiba.
-Both Key and Mackin are big Alkaline Trio fan, so Barker brought up the idea of bringing Skiba into record with them since the two played together in Blink-182 from 2015 to 2022. "honestly i" was written about family relationship, with Key specifically talking about the birth of his son.
+Both Key and Mackin are big Alkaline Trio fan, so Barker brought up the idea of bringing Skiba into record with them since the two played together in Blink-182 from 2015 to 2022.
+"Honestly I" was written about family relationship, with Key specifically talking about the birth of his son.
 "You Broke Me Too" was what the band wanted for the album's big ballad, which also includes a collaboration with Avril Lavigne.
 "City of Angels" is a callback to the Lights and Sounds song "City of Devils".
 Key wrote the first song about his distaste for living in Los Angeles, while the new song sees him reflect on the things he actually enjoys about the city.
-"Bedroom Poster" was written about Key reflecting on leaving his family behind to start his music career, but more so in a way that didn't sound like he was writing it in his youth.
+"Bedroom Posters" was written about Key reflecting on leaving his family behind to start his music career, but more so in a way that didn't sound like he was writing it in his youth.
+It was later re-recorded featuring a collaboration with Good Charlotte's Joel Madden.
 "Skin Scraped" is the song that mostly discusses the band's reunion, and how each of the members have come to reconcile with each other and come back together.
 "Barely Alive" was the first song the band wrote for the album, and tackles where they see themselves going with the future of their band.
 The album ends with "Big Blue Eyes"; another song Key wrote about how being a father has had such an impact on his life.

-Release
+Release and promotion

 On May 28, 2025, Better Days was announced for release in October.
 In addition, the album's track listing and artwork were revealed.

-Promotion
+On August 21, 2026, a deluxe edition of the album was announced, and was released on September 18.

 Singles

-"Better Days" and "honestly i" were released on May 28, 2025 as album's lead single and B-side, respectfully.
-The album's second single "Take What You Want" was released on July 9, 2025.
+"Better Days" and "Honestly I" were released on May 28, 2025, as album's lead single and B-side, respectfully.
+The album's second single "Take What You Want" was released on July 9, 2025..
+On January 15, 2026, a new version of Bedroom Posters featuring Good Charlotte was released.
+"Calvary Drive" was released on August 21, 2026.